Caribbean Cultural Heritage and the Nation

 Aruba, Bonaire and Curaçao in a Regional Context

-Editor: Alex van Stipriaan, Luca Alofs and Francio Guadeloupe
+Editor: Alex van Stipriaan, Luc Alofs and Francio Guadeloupe

 About this book

-Luc Alofs (University of Aruba) studied cultural anthropology and obtained a PhD as historian.
+Luc Alofs is a historical anthropologist at the University of Aruba.
 He is senior research lecturer at the Faculty of Arts & Science and senior researcher at the Aruba Institute for Good Governance & Leadership.

-Francio Guadeloupe is an anthropologist senior researcher at KITLV-KNAW and an associated Professor in the Department of Anthropology at the University of Amsterdam.
+Francio Guadeloupe is a senior researcher at KITLV-KNAW and an Associated Professor in the Department of Anthropology at the University of Amsterdam.

 Format: Hardback